-Scarlett Johansson Believes Woody Allen, According To A New Interview, & Twitter Is Not Pleased
+Scarlett Johansson Said She Believes Woody Allen & Twitter Is Not Happy About It

 Never one to shy away from sharing her opinions on Hollywood or politics, Scarlett Johansson said she believes Woody Allen during a recent interview with The Hollywood Reporter, and her comments have already caused a massive backlash on social media (Bustle reached out to Johansson's rep regarding the backlash, but did not receive an immediate response.)